Chart Color Schemes

 Employment

-Busselton East has a skilled workforce with strong manufacturing and industrial sectors.
-The unemployment rate was 3.2% in June 2025, similar to the Rest of WA's rate.
+Busselton - East has a skilled workforce with strong representation in manufacturing and industrial sectors.
+Its unemployment rate was 2.9% as of September 2025, which is 0.3% lower than the Rest of WA's rate of 3.3%.

-Employment growth over the past year was estimated at 6.2%.
-As of June 2025, 5,339 residents were employed, with healthcare and social assistance, retail trade, and accommodation and food being the main sectors.
-The area has a notable concentration in accommodation and food, with employment levels at 1.6 times the regional average.
-Agriculture, forestry, and fishing employ only 2.6% of local workers, below Rest of WA's 9.3%.
+Employment growth over the past year was estimated at 6.4%.
+As of September 2025, there were 5,385 residents in work and workforce participation was similar to Rest of WA's 59.4%.
+The majority of employed residents worked in health care & social assistance, retail trade, and accommodation & food, with a notable concentration in the latter at 1.6 times the regional average.
+Agriculture, forestry & fishing employed only 2.6% of local workers compared to Rest of WA's 9.3%.

-The worker-to-resident ratio is 0.6, indicating above-normal employment opportunities locally.
-Between June 2024 and June 2025, employment increased by 6.2%, labour force grew by 5.3%, leading to a 0.8 percentage point decrease in unemployment rate.
-Rest of WA recorded lower growth rates during the same period.
-National employment forecasts from Jobs and Skills Australia, issued May 2025, project national employment growth at 6.6% over five years and 13.7% over ten years.
-Applying these projections to Busselton East's employment mix suggests local growth of approximately 6.0%% over five years and 12.8% over ten years.
+The worker-to-resident ratio was 0.6, indicating above-average employment opportunities locally.
+Between September 2024 and September 2025, employment increased by 6.4% while labour force grew by 5.7%, reducing the unemployment rate by 0.6 percentage points.
+In comparison, Rest of WA saw employment growth of 1.4%, labour force growth of 1.2%, and a fall in unemployment of 0.2 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 project overall employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Busselton - East's employment mix suggests local employment could increase by 6.0% over five years and 12.8% over ten years, though these are simple extrapolations for illustrative purposes only and do not account for localized population projections.

 Frequently Asked Questions - Employment